cryologger/automatic-weather-station/Documentation/INSTALLATION.md

 # Cryologger - Automatic Weather Station Configuration

 ## Step 1: Download Arduino IDE
-Download the latest release of the Arduino IDE from the following URL:
+Download the latest release of the Arduino IDE v1.8.x from the following URL:
 * https://www.arduino.cc/en/software
+* Note: v2.x of the IDE is highly unreliable.
+Download at your own risk.

 ## Step 2: Add Additional Boards Manager URL:
 * In the Arduino IDE navigate to: Preferences